Survey on 3D face reconstruction from uncalibrated images: Photometric Methods

 \subsection{Take-home message}

-3D-from-2D face reconstruction methods based on photometry try to recover the surface normals from a 2D image(s), generally, by assuming a Lambertian illumination model that decomposes an RGB image into albedo, lighting and normals.
-However, since the images are unconstrained, the source light is unknown and so is the pure albedo.
+3D-from-2D face reconstruction methods based on photometry try to recover the surface normals from one or more 2D images, generally, by assuming a Lambertian illumination model that decomposes an RGB image into albedo, lighting and normals.
+However, since the images are unconstrained, the light source is unknown and so is the pure albedo.
 Therefore, additional prior knowledge has to be added to the reconstruction problem in order to constrain it.

-The type of prior knowledge used in the proposed works clearly separates them into two groups: the ones that constrain the reconstruction by taking a multiple images from the same subject under different lighting conditions, poses, expressions, etc., and the ones that use a single image but add 3D constraints in the form of 3DMMs or 3D facial templates.
+The type of prior knowledge used in the proposed works clearly separates them into two groups: the ones that constrain the reconstruction by taking a collection of images from the same subject under different lighting conditions, poses, expressions, etc., and the ones that use a single image but add 3D constraints in the form of 3DMMs or 3D facial templates.

-Essentially, the approaches that use a collection of images are based on the decomposition of the matrix formed by the vectorised images into two matrices, one containing the lighting information and the other containing the albedo and surface normals.
-The single-image approaches are more heterogeneous.
-For example, some works constructed an illumination-shape model that is then fitted to the image, whereas others refine the coarse 3D face obtained with 3DMM-fitting by minimising the difference between the input image and the image obtained with the Lambertian model using the estimated refined normals.
+Essentially, the approaches that use a collection of images are based on the decomposition of the matrix formed by the vectorised images into two matrices, one containing the lighting information and the other one containing the albedo and surface normals.
+Although these methods are able to capture fine details, the amount of images needed is generally large and the resulting reconstructions are rather noisy, since they lack a geometric prior to constrain the solution to be a plausible face.

+On the other hand, the single-image approaches are more heterogeneous.
+For example, some works constructed an illumination-shape model that is then fitted to the image, whereas others refined the coarse 3D face obtained with 3DMM-fitting by minimising the difference between the input image and the image obtained with the Lambertian model using the estimated refined normals.
+This last category of methods based on 3DMM is the most promising since, by combining the prior knowledge of the global facial shape encoded in the 3DMMs and the fine details that can be captured by photometry-based approaches, they are able to reconstruct realistic 3D faces that are highly detailed without neglecting global plausibility.